Spartan Cruiser: Development

 The Cruiser was re-designed as the Spartan Cruiser II, featuring a modified fuselage and cockpit.
 The first Cruiser II (G-ACBM) flew in February 1933, powered by Cirrus Hermes IV engines, and G-ACKG/VT-AER also used that engine type.
 Most Spartan-built Cruiser IIs were powered by three Gipsy Major engines, but G-ACOU/OK-ATM was powered by Walter Major engines.
-In 1933 and 1934, twelve Cruiser IIs were built by Spartan, five of which were exported.
+Between 1933 and 1934, twelve Cruiser IIs were built by Spartan, five of which were exported.
 Just one licence-built Cruiser II (YU-SAP) was built in Zemun, Yugoslavia, by Zmaj Aircraft, in 1935.

-One further development was the Spartan Cruiser III, with an aerodynamically-refined fuselage accommodating eight passengers, a modified windscreen and a trousered main undercarriage.
+One further development was the Spartan Cruiser III, with an aerodynamically refined fuselage accommodating eight passengers, a modified windscreen and a trousered main undercarriage.
 Only three Cruiser IIIs were built (G-ACYK, G-ADEL and G-ADEM), for Spartan Air Lines.

+Design

+The Spartan Cruiser was a three-engined transport monoplane.
+It had a relatively clean exterior which noticeably contributed to the aircraft's performance.
+Specifically, the aircraft possessed a greater than average aerodynamic efficiency and a particularly low minimum drag coefficient.
+Furthermore, the Cruiser had a gross weight to tare weight ratio, when configured as a passenger aircraft, of 1.53, while its freighter guise reportedly achieved 1.65; both values were favourable for the era and indicative considerable engineering skill in respect to the aircraft's structural design.
+When configured as a freighter, which involved the removal of the cabin furnishings, the aircraft could carry a payload of 1,000 lb, or 2.78 lb per horsepower.
+In such a configuration, the aircraft could achieve an endurance of six hours and a cruising range of approximately 700 miles, although the payload could be increased beyond this if the distance of the journey was shortened.
+The aircraft was, even when fully loaded, capable of gaining altitude with any one of its three engines stopped.

+The fuselage, which was composed entirely of metal, closely conformed with the design principles present in the hulls of Saro's series of flying boats, although this did not extent to its shape.
+It was internally divided into transverse sections through a series of light frames that were stiffened via longitudinal corrugations and completed by alclad planking that was riveted to the flanges of the frame.
+A relatively wide track split-type undercarriage was fitted to the aircraft.
+A spring-type telescopic strut was present that ran to the underside of the forward spar, bent axle hinges were located on the centerline of the base of the fuselage in line with the forward spar, while the radius rod ran to the rear spar.